DarthPointer/PayToPlay/Readme.md

 # Welcome to PayToPlay repo!

 This is a brand-new KSP reliability mod designed to  ~~cause some explosions~~ make you pay for engine maintenance.
-The idea is to have an easy-to-use mod that decreases parts' cost as they are being used and make them fail if you don't repair them.
-As for now it is an early WIP stage, the mod doesn't do much at the moment.
+The idea is that you have to perform maintenance for money and time and replace engines if their accumulated degradation is too much.
 Forum thread is here https://forum.kerbalspaceprogram.com/index.php?/topic/193467-181-190-paytoplay-maintenance-costs-money/&tab=comments#comment-3777542

 ## What is present